kevzettler/kevzettler.github.com/_posts/2015-08-10-react_data_fetching_with_relay.md

   - React
 ---

-# React Data Fetching With Relay
+# Introduction To React Data Fetching With Relay
 React is ushering in a new era of Front end web development.
 Published by Facebook.
 It has rapidly become a popular technology used in production by [many technology companies](https://github.com/facebook/react/wiki/Sites-Using-React).
 In this article.
 We're going to be discussing a new complimentary React framework called Relay.

 ## The Problem With Data Fetching In React